 What is a good side dish for fish tacos?
 Most of the time, we don’t serve a side dish with tacos.
 We’ll have two tacos each and feel perfectly satisfied and full.
 But here are some ideas

-I hope you give this fish tacos recipe and try, and if you do, please come back and give the recipe a star rating.
+I hope you give this healthy fish tacos recipe and try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.
 And if you have a favorite easy fish taco recipe, let me know, I’d love to give it a try.

-More Weeknight Taco Recipes
+More Healthy Taco Recipes

 And if you’re looking for even more Taco Recipes, don’t miss my Taco Category.
 You’ll find lots of Taco Tuesday ideas, including the most popular taco recipe on my site for Tacos al Pastor.

 - 1 Tablespoon olive oil

 - 1/2 teaspoon New Mexico Red Chile Powder or Ancho Chile Powder

 - 8 White corn tortillas soft corn tortillas

 - Sliced red onion